This campaign is to raise funds for emergency relief and to pay for cost of legal disbursements in a case against the State to clear my name.

 Wrongful arrest, unlawful detention and malicious prosecution

-Over the next 8 days I experienced multiple layers of personal violation.
+In prison I experienced multiple layers of personal violation.
 I witnessed gross abuse of authority and institutionalised violence.
 I was ordered to strip naked in full view of other detainees.
-Correctional Services staff conduced a cavity check.
-This was was possibly the greatest violence I have personally experienced in my life.
-A degrading experience of having my legs parted while squatting with arms in the air is an image I cannot wipe from memory.
-The prison authorities were racist and took pleasure in belittling white detainees in passive ways, for instance, refusing food, my bible and medication.
+Correctional Services staff conducted a cavity check.
+This was possibly the greatest humiliation I have personally experienced.
+I felt degraded being ordered to squat naked with arms upwardly stretched.
+It made me feel dirty and worthless.
+Prison authorities took pleasure in belittling me, as well as violating my rights.